 - MONEY/TIME – Is the price/performance ratio market conform/customary acceptable and can we afford it?

-- ORGANIZATON – Is the learn/work environment manageable and does the RE/FM Department have the correct organizational form, competences and capacity for this?
+- ORGANISATION – Is the learn/work environment manageable and do the RE/FM, IT and HR Departments have the correct organisational form, competencies and capacity for this?

-- ORGANIZATION – Which (minimal) behavioral and usage agreements are necessary for an integrated social learn/work environment?
+- ORGANISATION – Which (minimal) behavioural and usage agreements are necessary for an integrated social learn/work environment?

 An accommodation GPS system facilitates periodic navigation on the ‘Strategic Accommodation Roadmap’.
 It is a methodical way to map out future frictions in the quantitative and qualitative accommodation situation based on organisational policy.
 This involves looking at the current accommodation (now) and the desired need for accommodation if the policy remains unchanged (future).

 A confrontation between these parameters provides insight into possible (strategic) frictions and gives direction to the necessary interventions to prevent or reduce the frictions.
 In this way, accommodation remains attuned to the organizational strategy and current spearheads.